JoraAlgorithm/gans/README.md

 - Linear Layer 3: Input size 512, output size 256 with LeakyReLU activation.
 - Linear Layer 4: Input size 256, output size 1 with Sigmoid activation.

-These architectures are commonly used in GANs, where the Generator aims to generate realistic data samples, and the Discriminator tries to distinguish between real and fake data samples.
-The Generator and Discriminator are trained together in a adversarial manner to improve the quality of generated data.

 ## Forward Method

 The `forward` method defines the forward pass of the generator.
 It sequentially passes the input noise vector through the layers defined in the model architecture.

 ## GAN Training

-The code snippet provided does not include the complete GAN training loop.
-Typically, GAN training involves both a generator and a discriminator network.
+GAN training involves both a generator and a discriminator network.
 The generator aims to generate realistic samples to fool the discriminator, while the discriminator learns to distinguish real from fake samples.
 Appropriate loss functions (e.g., adversarial loss) and optimizers (e.g., Adam) are used for training.
-The code focuses solely on defining the generator part and does not include the discriminator or the training process.

-## Usage

-At the end of the code, an instance of the Generator class is created for potential use in the broader GAN training process.

 ## Normalization and Activation